BlackRock goes against BP board in climate resolution vote

 "While recognizing the company's efforts to date and direction of travel, supporting the resolution signals our desire to see the company accelerate its efforts on climate risk management," BlackRock said in a vote bulletin.

-The asset manager said, however, that it voted in favour of Total’s energy transition strategy at the company’s AGM on Friday, which won over 90% of shareholder support.
+The asset manager said, however, that it voted in favour of Total's (TOTF.PA) energy transition strategy at the company's AGM on Friday, which won over 90% of shareholder support. read more

 Managing $9 trillion in assets, BlackRock's vote has been a key focus for campaigners and investors alike, as pressure builds on the world's biggest oil companies to put in place a plan aligned with the 2015 Paris Agreement to limit global warming.